citp/privacy-policy-historical/b/bu/bus/busuu.com.md

 Your personal data is password protected and, other as set out in this Privacy Policy, can only be seen by you and us.
 You agree to keep your password(s) confidential and not to disclose them to anyone else, or allow them to be disclosed.

-busuu limits access to personal information about you to employees who busuu reasonably believes need to come into contact with that information, to provide products or the Service to you, or in order to do their jobs.
+Busuu limits access to personal information about you to employees who Busuu reasonably believes need to come into contact with that information, to provide products or the Service to you, or in order to do their jobs.

-busuu has physical, electronic, and procedural safeguards that comply with regulations to protect personal information about you.
+Busuu has physical, electronic, and procedural safeguards that comply with regulations to protect personal information about you.
 However, data transmissions over the internet cannot be guaranteed to be 100% secure.
-Consequently, busuu cannot ensure or warrant the security of information you transmit to busuu.
+Consequently, Busuu cannot ensure or warrant the security of information you transmit to Busuu.
 In particular, by accessing and using the Service, you do so at your sole risk and you are responsible for restricting access to your computer and ensuring that your computer is free from all types of malicious code, spyware, viruses, Trojans, etc. that may track any data you enter into the Service, including email address and payment related information.
 We are not responsible for any loss or damage arising from the user’s failure to comply with this paragraph.

-However, when you pay for a Paid Service, busuu uses secure payment service providers to make sure that your payments are secure.
+However, when you pay for a Paid Service, Busuu uses secure payment service providers to make sure that your payments are secure.

-Where the Site, or any other part of the Service, links to other websites, such other websites do not operate under this Privacy Policy. busuu recommends that you examine the privacy statements posted on such other websites to understand their procedures for collecting, using, and disclosing personal data.
+Where the Site, or any other part of the Service, links to other websites, such other websites do not operate under this Privacy Policy.
+Busuu recommends that you examine the privacy statements posted on such other websites to understand their procedures for collecting, using, and disclosing personal data.

 **11\.
 YOUR LEGAL RIGHTS**